 Blue whales are the largest creature ever to have lived on Earth.
-Here are some amazing facts and figures about these incredible creatures.
+Here are some amazing facts and figures about these incredible whales.

 Blue whales can grow to over 33 metres (around 100ft) in length, which is over twice as long as a t-rex dinosaur – and makes them the largest animal species on Earth!
 The calf of a blue whale is around 7 metres in length, around the same as an adult African elephant.

 Female blue whales weigh more (190,000kg) than males (150,000kg).
 At around 2,700kg newborn blue whale weighs about the same as an adult hippopotamus.
 The heart of a blue whale can weigh 450kg.